Pfizer says its COVID-19 vaccine protects younger teens

 “We share the urgency to expand the use of our vaccine,” Pfizer CEO Albert Bourla said in a statement.
 He expressed “the hope of starting to vaccinate this age group before the start of the next school year” in the United States.

 Pfizer isn’t the only company seeking to lower the age limit for its vaccine.
-Results also are expected soon from a U.S. study of Moderna’s vaccine in 12- to 17-year-olds.
+Results also are expected by the middle of this year from a U.S. study of Moderna’s vaccine in 12- to 17-year-olds.

 AstraZeneca last month began a study of its vaccine among 6- to 17-year-olds in Britain.
 Johnson & Johnson is planning its own pediatric studies.
 And in China, Sinovac recently announced it has submitted preliminary data to Chinese regulators showing its vaccine is safe in children as young as 3.